DataTalksClub/data-engineering-zoomcamp/07-streaming/workshop/README.md

 WATERMARK for event_watermark as event_watermark - INTERVAL '1' SECOND
 ```

-This makes windows close faster so we see results sooner.
+This means Flink waits only 1 second for late events before closing a window, so we see results sooner.
+In production, you'd tune this based on how out-of-order your data actually is.

 The tumbling window query: